News section — The Christina Boyer Legal Case

 Herrin: On the 9th I don't recall her having a bruise on her.

-Herrin: I mean like Ashley, I give her one once a day.
+Herrin: It seems like she did, yes, sir.
+I mean like Ashley, I give her one once a day.
 It's like when I take one, I'll take one once a day and sometimes twice.

 Herrin: Well, I mean, surely you didn't want me to get in the tub with her.